 TurnKey Production Lines for Manufacture of PV Modules

-Established solar panel manufacturers may need a new line for production expansion, for developing a new solar module product, or a startup company may need to invest in first line with the intent of increasing production in future.
+Established solar panel manufacturers may need a new line for production expansion, for developing a new solar module product, or a startup company may need to invest in a first line with the intent of increasing production in future.
 Each piece of equipment shall be chosen according to the customer’s production goals and the technologies that the customer wants to include in their production.

-A standard line can produce 30 solar panels per hour is equivalent to approximately 75 – 110 MW, according to the type of solar panel in production.
+30 solar panels per hour is equivalent to approximately 75 – 110 MW, according to the type of solar panel in production.
 The level of automation can be increased or decreased according to customer’s requirements.

-For more information and to request a personalized MW calculation, please fill out the contact form, including specific information about your company's solar panel type and size, and we will get back to you within a few days time.
+For more information about our laminators, please fill out the contact form, including specific information about your company's solar panel type and size, and we will get back to you within a few days time.

 1. Pre stringing